Actindo-AG/Documentation/EDI/Operation/02_ManageHeaderFileSett.md

 4. Click the [SAVE] button.
    The *Exporter definitions* view is displayed.

 5. If desired, check if the group has been really marked for a later data mapping.
-For detailed information, see [Map attributes](./04_ManageDataSources.md#map-attributes).
+For detailed information, see [Prepare data mapping for the line items](./04_ManageLineItemsFileStt.md#prepare-data-mapping-for-the-line-items).
     The EDI Export SG[Group name] *Destination attribute* has been added to the attributes to be mapped later or directly afterwards, if desired.

      ![SG26 Mapping](../../Assets/Screenshots/EDI/Operation/ExportDefMapSG26Segment.png "[SG26 Mapping]")

-6. Finalize the *Map attributes* wizard by clicking the [CONTINUE] button until you can click the [FINALIZE] button.
+6. Finalize the *Map attributes* wizard by clicking the [CONTINUE] buttons until you can click the [FINALIZE] button.
+  The *Exporter definition sources* view is displayed.

-7. Click the [SAVE] button to save the header definition.
+7. Click the [SAVE] button to leave the header definition.
-   The *Exporter definitions* view is displayed.
+   The *Exporter definition* view is displayed.

-8. Define the definitions for the line items, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).
+8. Create the definitions for the line items, see [Create basic definition settings](./01_ManageDefinitions.md#create-basic-definition-settings).

 8. Continue with specifying the line item file settings, see [Manage line item file settings](./04_ManageLineItemsFileStt.md).